two8g/tfx/docs/guide/mlmd.md

     trained.
 *   **Load two Artifacts of the same type for comparison**, e.g. to compare results from two experiments.
-*   **Show a DAG of all executions and their input and output artifacts**, e.g. to visualize the workflow for debugging and discovery.
+*   **Show a DAG of all related executions and their input and output artifacts of a context**, e.g. to visualize the workflow of an experiment for debugging and discovery.
 *   **Recurse back through all events to see how an artifact was created**, e.g. to see what data went into a model, or to enforce data retention plans.
 *   **Identify all artifacts that were created using a given artifact**, e.g. to